Cotechino (Pork sausage) in a pastry crust

 - Onions 1

 - Rosemary 2 sprigs

 - Fine salt to taste

 - Black pepper to taste

 - Vegetable broth to taste

-Add the chopped vegetable mixture in the pan 7 and cook over moderate heat for 5 minutes.
+Add the chopped vegetable mixture to the pan 7 and cook over moderate heat for 5 minutes.
 Pour in the lentils 8 seasoned with salt and pepper and continue cooking for 15 minutes with a little broth 9, adjust the amount according to the consistency of the lentils.

-Roll out the puff pastry on a pastry board, spread a couple of tablespoons of lentil cream in the center 13, place the cotechino 14 in the center and cover it entirely with the rest of the cream 15.
+Roll out the puff pastry on a board, spread a couple of tablespoons of lentil cream in the center 13, place the cotechino 14 in the center and cover it entirely with the rest of the cream 15.